Try an activity each week for the next few weeks to keep your curious kids engaged.

 The facts?
 He was a kindhearted, tree-loving, Massachusetts-born environmental superstar who lived in the late 1700s.
 His dad was a minuteman in the Continental Army.
 And Appleseed, it turns out, traveled throughout Pennsylvania, Ontario, Ohio, Indiana, Illinois, and West Virginia planting trees and starting nurseries!
 Who knew?

 Here, a few more facts to toss around at dinnertime: His real name was John Chapman, he learned to farm from his father, and you can still visit an authentic Johnny Appleseed tree in Nova, Ohio.
 It’s over 150 years old and still growing.
 Wrap up your Appleseed adventure by learning the words to the song about him here, and then belt out a verse or two with your kids to celebrate his amazing contributions and gentle nature.

 3. For your pint-size mathematician

-Saturday, March 14, is National Pi Day, thanks to a nonbinding resolution passed by the U.S. House of Representatives nine years ago.
+March 14 is National Pi Day, thanks to a nonbinding resolution passed by the U.S. House of Representatives.

 Technically, National Pi Day (also known as 3.14) is not a legal holiday.
 But frankly, no one cares because 3.14 is a very cool day and pi, written mathematically as 3.14, is a very cool number.